Loading Events

 schorvas@gmail.com

-DOWNLOAD THE REFRIGERATOR READY FIELD TRIP LIST FOR 2024
+DOWNLOAD THE REFRIGERATOR READY FIELD TRIP LIST FOR 2025

 All participants should be aware of existing guidelines and new field trip protocol listed below:

-Participant responsibility agreement while attending a JBNHS field trip or outing.
-Please note that there will be no physical sign-in sheet until further notice.
-By registering, each participant acknowledges both his/her understanding and acceptance of the Individual’s Responsibilities stated below.
+Participant responsibility agreement while attending a JBNHS field trip: By registering, each participant acknowledges their acceptance of the Individual’s Responsibilities.

 Individual’s Responsibilities are: